scottiiiOnTheSide/Portfolio_dev/devNotes.md

 ## Portfolio Site - Development Version

 #05.
 25. 2023

+@1510 Added a topExit to the requestForm and the bouncing animation for the mouse Icon

+	  Next to do:
+	  - Desktop styles
+	  - connect form to email.js

+@1410 May need to add an additional exit button to the top of the requestPrompt due to when
+	  mobile browsers have their searchbars at the botton ...

+@1345 Finally added a working sync function between the linux folder and the windows side.

 @0050 functionality for opening requestForm and closing it.

 	  Next:
-	  - lil bounce animation for the mouse
+	  - lil bounce animation for the mouse ✔️
 	  - Desktop styles
 	  - connect form to email.jss